FERPA for Faculty

 How does UIndy comply with FERPA with regard to directory information?

 At the University of Indianapolis, we strictly maintain confidentiality of student records.
 All student academic information is considered confidential.
 Directory information (such as the student name, address, phone number, e-mail, et al.) is only released to government agencies and other organizations such as student loan guarantors.
 Beyond these limited organizations, student authorization is required to obtain any information, including directory information.
-(For a complete list of directory information, see 2011-2013 Academic Catalog Confidentiality of Student Records section.)
+(For a complete list of directory information, please see the Academic Catalog.)

 The University of Indianapolis also allows freshmen students to fill out a FERPA authorization form stating that they are dependent students.
 If a student signs the document and indicates that s/he is a dependent, we will mail the student's freshman-year grades ONLY to the parents/guardians.
 After the freshman year, grades are no longer released to parents, and only the student has access to his or her grades.